A Maryland Stalking or Harassment Conviction Jeopardizes Your Career; a Professional, Tested Defense Attorney Can Help You Favorably Oppose the Charge

 What constitutes doing something repeatedly is open to debate.
-It mans at least more than once.
+It means at least more than once.
 The law requires a course of conduct to sustain a conviction.
 That course of conduct must be a demonstrated malicious pattern.
-One can’t accidentally stalk someone.
-There are specific exceptions for legitimate business activity, or conduct [where someone may come in contact with another] necessary to carry out a lawful order of the court.
+One can't accidentally stalk someone.
+There are specific exceptions for legitimate business activity, or behavior, [where someone may come in contact with another] necessary to carry out a court's lawful order.
 Stalking is a misdemeanor offense that is punishable by a fine of up to $5,000 and a prison sentence of up to 5 years.

 The law defines harassment as following another individual in or around a public place or maliciously engaging in repeated behavior that seriously annoys or alarms another individual.
 There must be an intent to annoy, alarm, or harass, and the person has to continue his or her actions after being asked to stop.
 Harassment is a misdemeanor that carries a penalty of up to $500 and a jail sentence of up to 90 days.

 The facts that form a harassment and stalking prosecution are often highly subjective.
 Frequently, the participants in these prosecutions are former paramours.
 I have handled hundreds of criminal prosecutions through the years, and I will tell you, if you are facing time behind bars, it is essential that you consult with a seasoned criminal defense attorney.
 Call me today for a complimentary discussion of your case and analysis of your defenses.